Tech-Dex/PartsPal/README.md

 ### Installation

 1. Clone the repository:

 ```shell
 git clone <repository-url>
 ```

 2. Install dependencies:

 ```shell
 go mod download
 ```

 3.1.
 Build the Fyne application:

 ```shell
 go build cmd/parts-pal/main.go
 ```

 3.2.
 Build the Websocket server:

 ```shell
 go build cmd/api/main.go
 ```

 4. Run the built executables:

 ```shell
 ./main
 ```

 5. Packaging the Fyne application (optional):

 ```shell
 fyne package -os <operating-system> -icon <icon-file> # https://developer.fyne.io/started/packaging
 ```

 ### Usage

 #### Fyne Application

 1. Run the Fyne application:

 ```shell
 ./main
 ```

 2. Enter the product code information and click the "Search" button

 #### Websocket API

 1. Run the Websocket server:

 ```shell
 ./main
 ```

 2. Connect to the server using a websocket client on localhost:3000/ws/scrape
 3. Send a simple byte message containing the product code information: "27025"
 4. The server will respond with a JSON message containing the product information.
-There are 2 types of messages: "bestDeal" and "deal"
+There are 2 types of messages: " bestDeal" and "deal"
 5. The "bestDeal" message contains the best deal for the product, while the "deal" message contains a deal from one of the providers

 #### Example WebSocket Client Code (using Gorilla Websocket):